 Operating one locomotive is fun - for awhile.
 But operating two locomotives is a lot more fun for a much longer time.
-Advancing beyond this simple testing requires $GWire^{\mathbb{M}}$ installation into more locomotives.
-After you have two locomotives with $GWire^{\mathbb{M}}$ we can continue with both locomotives simultaneously operating under GWire control.
+Advancing beyond this simple DCC testing requires decoder installation into more locomotives and perhaps a few straight pieces added to your circle of track.
+After you have two locomotives with decoders we can continue with both locomotives simultaneously operating under DCC control.
 At least one locomotive will need to be programmed with a different address.